joshglenn/react-native-wiki/Breaking-Changes.md

 - Commit, title: [fa5ad8](https://github.com/facebook/react-native/commit/fa5ad85252be9e5e5a8f04d705463e7ba4cb85e3) Remove callback support from Clipboard and NetInfo
 - Who does this affect: Any product developer
 - **Exact steps to migrate (shown by `react-native upgrade`)**: Don't pass a callback to `Clipboard.getString()` and `NetInfo.isConnectionExpensive()`.
 Both methods return a `Promise` now, use the `Promise`.
+- Why make this breaking change: A long time ago we didn't a way to return Promises from native to JS so we used to use callbacks.
+Now Promises should be used everywhere.